Saint Teresa of Los Andes

 Toward the end of her short life, Teresa began an apostolate of letter-writing, sharing her thoughts on the spiritual life with many people.
 At age 20 she contracted typhus and quickly took her final vows.
 She died a short time later, during Holy Week.

-Teresa remains popular with the estimated 100,000 pilgrims who visit her shrine in Los Andes each year.
-She is Chile’s first saint.
+Known as the “Flower of the Andes,” Teresa remains popular with the estimated 100,000 pilgrims who visit her shrine in Los Andes each year.
+Canonized in 1993 by Pope John Paul II, she is Chile’s first saint.

 The special graces given Saint Teresa reflect the mysterious wisdom of God at work in individuals whether young or old.
 It appears God has his own logic when it comes to who gets what in the realm of grace.
 All we can say is; “Praised be the Lord.”